TroyRobinson/NEProto/README.md

 - Falls back to a smarter model only when needed and reports when it does
 - Advanced heuristic triggers on: why, how, explain, compare, contrast, insight, analysis, reason, think, thinking, because
 - Supports mode override via request body `mode`: 'auto' (default), 'fast' (no fallback), 'smart' (force advanced)
+- Tools: `search_census`, `add_metric`, and `add_calculated_metric` (validates numerator and denominator ids, then adds a `NUM/DEN` metric id that represents `100 * NUM/DEN`)
+ - Curated calculated mappings: recognizes common rates like Poverty, Unemployment, Labor Force Participation, Renter/Homeownership, Housing Vacancy, SNAP participation, Hispanic/White/Black shares, Foreign Born, Drive Alone to Work, and Female share, and immediately adds the appropriate `NUM/DEN` pair
+ - Fast-mode safeguard: even in Fast mode, if the initial model returns an empty message or no matches, the server falls back to Smart and informs the user

 ### app/api/insight/route.ts
 - POST handler for free-form statistical analysis